jonathanschad/react-nestjs-auth-boilerplate/README.md

 The boilerplate project aims to provide a solid production-ready foundation for building your own projects so that you can focus on building features instead of setting up the basic infrastructure.
 You can try out the live demo [here](https://boilerplate.jschad.de/).

+> [!IMPORTANT]
+> This Readme is a work in progress and will be updated over time.

 ## Features

 -   **Authentication**: Register, login, and logout with JWT.